Why Is My Cat Suddenly Clingy?

 Your female cat is in heat

-Ladies, this one’s for you — our female kitty pals sometimes get hit with the love bug when they’re in heat.
-If your cat’s clinginess coincides with her heat cycle, it's a biological response to attract potential mates.
-Don’t worry; this phase will eventually run its course.
+Ladies, this one’s for you — our female kitty pals sometimes get hit with the love bug when they’re in heatopens in a new tab.
+If your cat’s clinginess coincides with her heat cycle, it’s a biological response to attract potential mates.
+Don’t worry, this phase will eventually run its course.

 Old age

 As our cats get older, their needs and behaviorsopens in a new tab can change.
 Senior cats might start leaning into clingy mode as they search for extra comfort and company in their golden years.
-Think of it as their way of enjoying retirement—it’s all part of the aging package.
+Think of it as their way of enjoying retirement — it’s all part of the aging package.

 You’re pregnant or ill